zmarkan/cicd-workshop/README.md

 ```

-Add the new job to the workflow:
+Add the new job to the workflow.
+Add `requires` statements to only start deployment when all prior steps have completed

 ```yaml
 workflows: